ezesundayeze/formatTimeStamp/readme.md

 ```

-`timestamp` parameter is optional.
+`timestamp` or ISO time string parameter is optional.
 You can use it when necessary.

 timeago